Code-Institute-Submissions/second-website/README.md

 	* As a first time visitor, I want to have an easy way to contact the service.
 		* The landing page, as well as all other pages have quick buttons to social media platforms.
 All pages also hold buttons for direct calls to action for phone calls or emails.
 These buttons are given emphasise through
 	* As a first time visitor that is in need of an event photographer, I want to see sharp picture without too many distractions.
 Pictures should speak for themselves.
 		* The photographs page is easily navigated to and is responsively optimised for each device type.
-On desktop, the images are desplayed horizontally with a side scroll.
+On desktop, the images are displayed horizontally with a side scroll.
 On mobile display they are stacked vertically.
 	* As a first time visitor that is a hiring manager for software developer positions I want to see a well balanced.
 		* As the page at the moment only holds dummy projects, this is what is contained here.
 The design shows the logo of the project, along with a short description of it.
-Each project also has a link to visit the project online, and, for portfolio purposes, a link to the github repo of the project.
+Each project also has a link to visit the project online, and, for portfolio purposes, a link to the GitHub repository of the project.
 * Returning visitor goals
 	* As a returning visitor I want to have an easy way to contact the services.
-		* The contact buttons that are linked to phone and email are easily accessable on the top of the page.
+		* The contact buttons that are linked to phone and email are easily accessible on the top of the page.

 ### Further testing
 * The website was tested on Safari and Google Chrome browsers.